-We work with neighborhood resources such as the Library Partnership and faith-based organizations such as Upper Room Ministries to support off-campus and after-hours assistance for our students.
+We work with neighborhood resources such as the Library Partnership and faith-based organizations such as Faith Mission and Upper Room Ministries to support off-campus and after-hours assistance for our students.
 We are fortunate to have representatives from these organizations serve on our SAC both to let us know what services they can provide to students and how we can support them.

-Howard Bishop is fortunate to partner with Satchel's restaurant and be the recipient of a generous grant that is used for the student Positive Behavior Intervention and Support System.
+Howard Bishop is also proud to partner with Satchel's restaurant and be the recipient of a generous grant that is used for the student Positive Behavior Intervention and Support System.

-The Community School is a new vehicle that is developing to build and sustain partnerships in our community.
+The Community Partnership School is a new vehicle that is a catalyst to build and sustain partnerships in our community.
 We currently have a clothing closet that is operated by Catholic Charities.
-We have added a full time mental health counselor on our campus that is available to student's, families, staff and surrounding community.
-They are funding an extended day program that will meet both academic and extracurricular needs.
+We have added four full time mental health counselor on our campus.
+They are available to student's, families, staff and our surrounding community.
+They are funding an extended day program that will meet both academic and extracurricular needs of our lowest quartile students.